Innovation, Co-Creation and Global Impact, 2018-2019

 This minor teaches you how to turn your ideas into reality.
 In this minor you will develop scientific knowledge across different disciplines, focus on the development of skills and build confidence by getting things done.
 In a team of students with different backgrounds, you will search for new, untested ideas, and develop an initiative that has impact on society.
 Your team is challenged to develop a business plan and to set up a crowd-funding campaign.
 With that funding you will design your own experiment to test the assumptions underpinning your idea.
 Finally you will learn how to scale your start-up to a global level.

 This minor from the Faculty of Governance and Global Affairs aims to educate, coach and train a new breed of entrepreneurial thinkers We encourage students to go beyond what is considered ‘routine’ today.
 Hence, during the minor you will develop an entrepreneurial skills set and attitude and learn how to apply academic knowledge in practice.

 The after-movie of the final presentations of last year’s minor can be found on Youtube.

 Exceptions are made for students who have to choose electives of 15 ECTS.
-In this case, students have to register for the individual courses – Complex societal challenges, Entrepreneurship and innovation, Create a start-up 1 (15 ECTS) which take place in the first quarter of the first semester, the Usis codes will be announced shortly.
+In this case, students have to register for the individual courses – Complex societal challenges, Entrepreneurship and innovation, Create a start-up 1 (15 ECTS) which take place in the first quarter of the first semester.

-If you have questions, please contact Sjoerd Louwaars.
+If you have questions, please contact OSC FGGA.

 We aim at students who are passionate about solving societal challenges and problems.
 The course encourages students to think about the financial aspects of potential solutions as well.
 Students will be guided to test their ideas and critically assess the underlying business models.
 The following common features describe our target group: